seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 The file is ASCII-only and the printed string `t` is `\uXXXX`-escaped.

 **Authority — `conf`, and the quorum behind it (inv.
-39).** Externalising the registry removed a control: before, a veto passed through a TZ, an Executor, a pull request and an audit; after, it passes through one file edit.
-The compensating control is that only `conf === 'confirmed'` may close a side, compared exactly and case-sensitively, and **`confirmed` requires at least one PRIMARY source** — the protocol, the exchange or the foundation, matched by host on a dot boundary against the allow-list in `bench/catalyst_bench.js`.
+39).** A registry edit bypasses the TZ → Executor → pull request → audit chain, so the compensating control is that only `conf === 'confirmed'` may close a side, compared exactly and case-sensitively, and **`confirmed` requires at least one PRIMARY source** — the protocol, the exchange or the foundation, matched by host on a dot boundary against the allow-list in `bench/catalyst_bench.js`.
 Two aggregators repeating each other are **not** a quorum: authority, not repetition, is the bar.
-The PRIMARY list is the registry's trust root and changes only through a TZ.
+The PRIMARY list is the registry's trust root and changes only through a TZ (contract §7 item 13).

 An unverified entry annotates **only its own side**: the note prints under an *allowed* trade and therefore reads as an argument *for* it, so a